 - Run circulation reports every month to see what’s popular with each grade level.

-- Note how the location of books affects what students (and teachers) are browsing and choosing.
+- Note how the location of books affects students browsing and choosing.

-- Run comparison reports of the library collection with other same-grade-level schools to learn what’s popular in the community.
+- Run collection comparison reports with other same-grade-level schools to learn what’s popular in the community.

 - Throughout the semester generate “To Purchase” lists for Fiction, Dewey, Biography, and teacher materials.